elunna/hackem/hackem_changelog.md

     - Pulled from SpliceHack/xNetHack, we now have lush grass in the dungeon!
     - Grass appears sparsely in the early levels, peaks around level 15, and then tapers off after level 22.
     - Hidey monsters can use grass as concealment.
-    - Fire scorches away grass and reverts it to normal floor
+    - Fire and death rays scorch away grass and revert it to normal floor

 ### Blood

     - Also pulled from Splice.
     - When monsters are killed, they have a chance to spray blood in a random direction and color a tile red.
 No real effect on gameplay, purely aesthetic.
+    - The amount of blood depends on monster size.
     - Spraying bloody tiles with a ray of water (ie: from a wand of water) will clear the tile of it's blood.
+    - When bloody tile is walked over, there is a 1 in 20 chance it will erode away.
+    - Orc blood is black.

+### Vents

+    - From Splice
+    - Vents appear after level 3.
+    - After level 6, 66% of vents will emit poison gas instead of harmless mist.

 ### Toilets: